XssVlad/XssVlad/README.md

 - 👋 Hi, I’m @XssVlad
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python + QA
 - 💞️ I’m looking to collaborate on simple applications
 - 📫 How to reach me vlad.tuta@gmail.com